-For them, it has little to do with a calling, a passion, a sincere desire to help people, and a love for healing arts.
+For them, it has little to do with a calling, a passion, a sincere desire to help people and a love for healing arts.
 It is just a job, and it shows in their sessions.

-They can be hard to find unless you stick around long enough to explore, get tips from other long time residents and track down the really good ones.
+They can be hard to find unless you stick around long enough to explore, get tips from other long-time residents and track down the really good ones.

 What Makes the THAI HEALING MASSAGE system unique?

 This is not just a level one training, but a complete system.
-It covers ALL positions and techniques needed to be an effective and skilled therapist.
-It is available as an interactive, structured and fully supported online video training course with certification and CEU options.
+It covers ALL positions and techniques you need to become an effective, skilled therapist in a convenient instructor-supported online training environment.

 More focus on the upper body

 Typical Thai Massage sessions are mostly focused on the legs (the main strength of Thai Massage).
-50-70 percent of any session here in Thailand is spent on leg work, whereas upper body work is not as well represented.
+50-70 percent of any session in Thailand is spent on leg work, whereas upper body work is not as well represented.

 Thai therapists almost never touch your abdomen.
 And if they do, it is generally an unpleasant experience.

 Therefore we developed an Abdominal Massage style.
 This is a simplified version of Chi Nei Tsang which blends very well with Thai Massage.